Aninok92/Aninok92/README.md

 - ⚡ Fun fact: ...
 -->

 I am a Front-end Developer looking for a job in a friendly place.
-I love to learn new things and improve my skills.
+I learn fast and I have curious mind.
+I like challenging task and projects

 <hr/>